Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/cast.rst

    it is defined by the initial shape and the control object, if any.
 From radius
    If activated, calculate *Size* from *Radius*, for smoother results.
 Vertex Group
-   A vertex group name, to restrict the effect to the vertices in it only.
+   If set, restrict the effect to the only vertices in that vertex group.
-   This allows for selective, real-time casting, by painting vertex weights.
+   This allows selective, real-time casting, by painting vertex weights.
 Control Object
    The name of an object to control the effect.
    The location of this object's origin defines the center of the projection.